wpmetabox/docsv2/docs/tutorials/display-latest-products-mb-views.md

 ---
-title: Displaying the latest products section - MB Views
+title: Displaying the latest products - MB Views
 ---

 We’ll create a section and choose the products or posts that are the latest ones to display only on the homepage.